-Our solutions and services incorporate industry best practices and meet internationally recognized standards with respect to information security management.
-We have implemented and maintain our certified Information Security Management System in accordance with the ISO/IEC 27001 standard requirements.
+Our solutions and services incorporate industry best practices and meet internationally recognized standards with respect to information security and privacy management.
+We have implemented and maintain our certified Information Security Management System and Privacy Information Management System in accordance with the ISO/IEC 27001, 27017, 27018, and 27701 standard requirements.
 We meet a breadth of requirements for our security control environment, including information security policies, organization of information security, human resource security, access control, cryptography, physical and environmental security, operations security, communications security, information security incident management, and information security aspects of business continuity management.
 In our continued commitment to customer trust, transparency, and security in service, we provide customers independently validated testing and evaluation of our control environment through issued reports and certifications.